takezoe/gitmesh/README.md

 You have to create an empty database before run the controller server.

-### Start the controller server
+### Start controller server

-Modify `dgit-controller-server/src/main/resources/application.conf` for your environment, and run as following:
+Modify `dgit-controller-server/src/main/resources/application.conf` for your environment, and run the controller server as following:

 ```
 $ cd dgit-controller-server